KadirSSL/MemoryCardGame/README.md

 # MemoryCardGame
-Memory Card Game, Java ile geliştirilmiş klasik bir konsantrasyon oyunudur ve Swing GUI kullanır.
-Amaç, aynı kart çiftlerini eşleştirmektir.
-Oyun alanı, kullanıcı tarafından belirlenir ve üç eşit bölgeye ayrılır; kartlar her bölgede karıştırılır.
-Süre, alanın büyüklüğüne bağlıdır.
+The Memory Card Game is a classic concentration game developed in Java with a Swing GUI.
+The goal is to match pairs of identical cards.
+The game area is user-defined and divided into three equal sections with cards shuffled in each.
+Time varies with area size.

 Credit: Sedat Golgiyaz